Sheffield United season ticket prices and supporters' smartphone use confirmed

 The oldest iPhone equipped with NFC-compatible technology is the iPhone 8 while United say that "most" Android/Google phones should be compatible, and that confirmation of whether your device will suit the technology "can be provided by the Club upon request."

-The exception clause states that if a fan does not hold a compatible mobile smartphone, or are unable to access their season ticket via a smartphone, they "must immediately inform the Club and the Club will discuss alterative access options that may be available depending on the circumstances ... such alternative access options always being subject to the Club’s sole discretion."
+But if fans don't hold a compatible mobile smartphone, or are unable to access their season ticket via a smartphone, they have the option to disclose that fact when renewing and the club will work with them on other options to get into Bramall Lane on matchdays.

 Comment Guidelines